Skip to main content

 York - Average temperatures (1991-2020)

-In York, precipitation amounts to 635 millimeters (25 inches) per year: so, it is at an intermediate level.
-It ranges from 40 mm (1.6 in) in the driest months (February, March) to 65 mm (2.6 in) in the wettest one (August).
+Precipitation amounts to 635 millimeters per year: so, it is at an intermediate level.
+It ranges from 40 millimeters in the driest months (February, March) to 65 millimeters in the wettest one (August).
 Here is the average precipitation.

 York - Average precipitation